riklauder/ProjectMokman/src/README.md

 >python pygamecam.py

-walls.py
+-walls.py
->likely to be thrown away python script that generates random map from half map - maps not consistent with style desired
+>python code that generates random maps from half map - maps are not consistent with desired authentic pacman style.
+Was used in prototype phase only

-# Other project src files

-food.py

->collision detection framework prototype  - will modify for food Mokman game

-game.py

->game state and observer based classes - work in progress

-various Agent py files
->may borrow some classes and functions from these

-util.py
->some useful funtions data structures for python like manhattan distance, priority queue, etc

-data res and roundrects dir
->experimental support files - will be cleaned up as project progresses